 ABC now offers a full program in mandolin, with one option during each class session.
 You can study “mando” full-time, part- time, or simply take an occasional class.
 Note: to be comfortable in this class you should already be able to strum in rhythm and change comfortably among the most basic mandolin chords.
 Our principal mandolin instructor for 2019 is Frank Solivan, leader of the well-known bluegrass band Dirty Kitchen.
 Other mandolin classes will be taught by Peter Langston.

 ABC now offers bass classes.
 Recent bass classes were taught by renowned bluegrass and jazz bassist Mick Nicholson.
 Bass players are also warmly welcomed in our jams and jamming classes.

 You’ll never know what you might find in any given year in our “special class” track.
-Among the special classes we’ve offered in recent years are mandolin, harmony singing, banjo set-up & repair, ukulele, and jam etiquette, not to mention “Zen Practice and Music”.
+In 2019 our special offerings consisted of two bass classes plus sessions in banjo uke and harmony singing.

 Class types, Hands-On vs. Demos

 Most classes at the American Banjo Camp are "hands-on" classes that involve active participation of the student.
 ABC also offers "demonstration" classes that range from panel discussions to round-robin performances.

 Here are examples of a few hands-on classes that have been taught over the years at American Banjo Camp:

 • Intro to Round Peak clawhammer

 • Triplets and grace notes in clawhammer style